-REGISTRATION, PAYMENTS, MISSED CLASSES, MATCHES and EVENTS
+REGISTRATION, PAYMENTS, REFUNDS, MISSED CLASSES, CANCELLATION FOR PRIVATES, ETC.

 All clients – We must receive payment at the time of booking in order to hold your place in a class or private session.
 Payment is due the Friday before classes or privates commences